 We are encouraging voters to vote by mail using an absentee ballot.
 To request an absentee ballot any special elections, complete and return the application below to your county election office by mail, fax or email.

 To request an application in an alternative format such as Braille, please call 1-877-600-8683.
 You can apply for a ballot any time during the year, except the day of the election.
-Leave time for election officials to mail your ballot and for you to return it on or before Election Day.
+Leave time for election officials to mail your ballot and for you to return it on or before the deadline.

 Your ballot will not count if it is received after the deadline.
 It must be postmarked on or before Election Day (August 11, 2020) and received by your county by the day before the county canvass, which may take place on the second or third day following the election.
 Return your ballot by mail or package delivery service (such as FedEx or UPS).
 You can also return your ballot in person no later than 3 p.m. on Election Day to the election office that sent your ballot.
 You can drop off ballots for up to three other voters.
 You will need to show identification with name and signature when returning a ballot for someone else.

 Special election jurisdictions and voters are encouraged to follow CDC guidance on social distancing (maintaining six feet of distance between voters), equipment sanitization, and hygiene for polling places.
 In addition to following the CDC’s guidance for polling places, we have encouraged jurisdictions to increase their curbside voting operations, and we encourage voters casting a ballot on Election Day to consider taking advantage of curbside voting.

 The use of cloth face coverings can be considered as an additional measure to reduce the risk in public areas.
 Refer to MDH Guidance on When to Wear a Mask.
 Note that cloth face coverings may help protect others from the wearer’s respiratory droplets, but are NOT a replacement for social distancing.
 Social distancing must be observed even if face coverings are in use.